threefoldfoundation/info_threefold/src/farming/farming_intro.md

 - Memory Capacity (RAM)
 - Storage Capacity (SSD/HDD)

 The proof-of-capacity is stored on a distributed storage system and hashed (fingerprinted).
 The hashes verify the authenticity of the report and are stored in the minting transactions on the blockchain.
 4 days later, the TFTs are transferred to the farmer.
 The minting consensus needs to be achieved before minting can actually happen.

 ## A circular economic model

 ![](img/circular_tft.png)

-## Remarks

-10% of farming proceeds go to the [benefits of the ecosystem](tfgrid_fee).

 ## More Info

 - [How to become a Farmer](become_a_farmer) - A guide towards all the information needed to become a farmer.
 - [The ThreeFold Token](token_what) - An introduction to the currency of the new Internet.
 - [How to buy TFT](how_to_buy_and_sell) - Where and how to buy TFT.

+!!!include:farming_steps